Overview

 Docker

 The recommended deployment method.
-The container runs as a non-root user with a read-only filesystem and minimal Linux capabilities.Create the compose file
+The container runs as a non-root user with a read-only filesystem and minimal Linux capabilities.1

 Save the following as Replace